-The operational phase of the project will involve the production of mill brown sugar with bagasse and molasses being produced as by products.
+The operational phase of the project will involve the production of mill brown sugar and ethanol Bagasse and molasses will be produced as by products.
 Other by-products will include filter mud and boiler ash.
 Main inputs will be sugarcane, water, bagasse and electricity.

-The by-products generated from the sugar plant, such as bagasse will be utilized in the mill and co-gen power plants and also excess of it can eventually be used to make paper or chip boards (expansion into other industry).
+The by-products generated from the sugar plant, such as bagasse will be utilized in the mill to run co-gen power plant and for ethanol distillery.
+Excess of it can eventually be used to make paper or chip boards (expansion into other industry).

-The Out growers targeted by the proposed sugar factory will be expected to fall mainly within 15 km radius of the factory area and will cover mainly Kilgoris.
+The out growers targeted by the proposed sugar factory will be expected to fall mainly within 15 km radius of the factory area and will cover mainly Rangwe.